 We also wish to thank JPMorgan Community Fund for the provision of a laptop in 2010 for teaching and training purposes.

-We were delighted to have been awarded £1,000 by the Lloyds Bank Community Fund which enabled us to go ‘on the road’ to present WW1 Commemorative events to deaf and hard of hearing people in the area.
+We were delighted to have been awarded £1,000 by the Lloyds Bank Community Fund which enabled us to go ‘on the road’ to present WW1 Commemorative events to deaf and hard of hearing people in the area in 2014.

 We are looking to raise £5,000 to help fund our work supporting the development of a small team of Deaf and hearing BSL users to enable them to deliver Deaf Awareness & Communication training to local Nursery and Primary Schools in Dorset.